The Role of Antivirus Software in Fighting Ransomware Attacks

 1. How does antivirus software protect against ransomware?

-Antivirus software protects against ransomware by monitoring your system in real time for suspicious behavior, blocking harmful programs before they encrypt your files, and using threat intelligence from the cloud to stay updated on new ransomware variants.
+Antivirus software protects against ransomware by monitoring your system in real time for suspicious behavior, blocking malicious programs before they encrypt your files, and leveraging cloud threat intelligence to stay up to date on new ransomware variants.

 2. Can antivirus software alone stop a ransomware attack?